Skip to main content

 The south

-Area with a subtropical climate
+Map with the area having a subtropical climate in Brazil

 The southernmost part of Brazil (known as "South Region", composed by the states of Paraná, Santa Catarina and Rio Grande do Sul) has a subtropical climate, and the winter temperatures remind of the Mediterranean climate.
 During the austral winter, from May to August, southern Brazil can be affected by cold air masses, which can lower the temperature by several degrees.
 Instead, in the southern summer, from December to March, it can get very hot, with highs that can reach 38-40 °C (100-104 °F).